JuWeber99/InnerTxn_PytealTutorial/article.md

 Now whats left is to discover the refund mechanism and the closeout logic.
 If Bob decides before the refund period ends he can, as already described above, get back a part of his stake or even everything on full refund.
-He knows the exact time he has to refund via the **global state value**:`REFUND_PERIOD` so he is obliged to check it correctly because he can´t refund and cant give back the units as beforehand aggreed with *Alice*
+He knows the exact time he has to refund via the **global state value**:`REFUND_PERIOD` so he is obliged to check it correctly because he can´t refund and cant give back the units as beforehand agreed with *Alice*

 ```
 @Subroutine(TealType.uint64)